Are your emails and attachments safe from prying eyes?

 Website | Runbox.com |

-Runbox is a long-running private email service in Norway that has been operating for over 20 years.
-Norway is also a good jurisdiction with a strong legal framework for privacy.
-All Runbox servers are located in secure Norwegian data centers, running on clean, renewable, hydropower energy.
+Runbox is a Norwegian company that has been in the email business for over 20 years.
+Norway is a good secure-email jurisdiction, with a strong legal framework for privacy.
+All Runbox servers are located in secure data centers, running on clean, renewable, hydropower energy.

 One unique feature of Runbox is that it gives you 100 aliases to use with your account.
 Secure file storage is also included, with different pricing tiers.
 Runbox fully supports SMTP, POP, and IMAP protocols and can be used with third-party email clients.
-This year they released Runbox 7, which is a webmail client, but they do not offer custom mobile or desktop clients.
+They released Runbox 7 (still in beta) over a year ago, and are improving it all the time, with a massive number of updates taking place so far this year.
+So far, this is only a webmail service, so you won’t find any mobile or desktop clients.

-Unlike some other secure email providers, Runbox does not have a built-in option for encrypting your entire mailbox.
-And while you can use PGP with Runbox, it is not yet built into the platform.
-Another drawback is that Runbox does not offer a built-in calendar, but this feature may be included in Version 7 (when released).
+Unlike some other secure email services, Runbox doesn’t have a built-in option for encrypting your entire mailbox.
+And while you can use PGP with Runbox, it is not yet fully integrated into the platform.
+Another drawback is that Runbox does not offer a built-in calendar, but this feature may be included when Version 7 gets released.

 + Pros